 What personal loans are available to veterans with bad credit?

 The personal loans offered by Omni Financial are installment loans – you pay them off on a regularly occurring basis, be it every few weeks or once per month, as repayment terms are determined prior to approval.
-However, unlike other financial institutions, Omni Financial offers unsecured personal loans.
-This means that you don’t have to put up any kind of collateral to receive approval, even if your FICO score is below where you want to be.
+Omni Financial offers unsecured personal loans, which means that you don’t have to put up any kind of collateral to receive approval, even if your FICO score is below where you want to be.

 Applying for a loan from Omni is easy and convenient.
 Apply online, in person, or over the phone at 1-877-OMNI-USA.
 Amounts typically range between $500 and $10,000.
 Just as all financial situations are different, so too is our approval process.
 We process each application on a case-by-case basis with an in-depth understanding of a military lifestyle.
 What we can guarantee is transparency (no hidden fees), fast approval (often within the same business day), and competitive interest rates.